by Don on March 1, 2013

 - Financial Management – An individual must have good financial sense and the ability to properly manage money.
 Often, for entrepreneurs, capital comes from a bank loan. credit cards, such as American Express or financial investors, therefore, someone in this position must be able to make sound decisions, follow a budget, and stay in control over all financial matters.

 - Advertising and Marketing – Advertising and marketing strategies must be carefully chosen according to the type of business but also goal.
-For instance, if someone opened a brick and mortar business, efforts might consist of handing out fliers or going on local radio whereas for an online business, advertising and marketing would entail a professionally designed website, great content, and implementation of the right SEO techniques.
+For instance, if someone opened a brick and mortar business, efforts might consist of handing out fliers or going on local radio whereas for an online business, advertising and marketing would entail a professionally designed website, great content, guides and surveys and implementation of the right SEO techniques.

 - Customer Oriented – A common misconception about entrepreneurs is that they are self-motivated, meaning they focus solely on what they will get out of the business.
 In truth, success comes from being customer oriented and having a viable interest in customer satisfaction.
 For this reason, this person understands the value of the customer and is willing to do whatever it takes build and maintain a connection.